The "Game Of Thrones" Spin-Off Already Has A Rape Problem

 Content warning: This piece contains references to sexual assault and harassment.

 Turns out in the world of fantasy television, there are some real-world experiences that are still impossible to escape.
 One of them is sexual assault.
-Last week, House Of The Dragon showrunner Miguel Sapochnik told The Hollywood Reporter that the highly anticipated Game Of Thrones spin-off, premiering on Sky Atlantic and NOW on August 22, will pare back gratuitous sex scenes, a common criticism of GoT, but that sexual assault would still be depicted in the show.
+Last week, House Of The Dragon showrunner Miguel Sapochnik told The Hollywood Reporter that the highly anticipated Game Of Thrones spin-off, premiering on HBO August 21, will pare back gratuitous sex scenes, a common criticism of GoT, but that sexual assault would still be depicted in the show.
 "If anything, we’re going to shine a light on that aspect," he said.
 "You can’t ignore the violence that was perpetrated on women by men in that time.
 It shouldn’t be downplayed and it shouldn’t be glorified."

 Advertisement